 A14: Immediately prior to and in connection with the merger, Quanex will spin-off to its stockholders the limited liability company interests of its building products subsidiary containing all of the assets and liabilities of Quanex's Building Products Group known as Quanex Building Products LLC.
 The interests will be distributed to Quanex's stockholders on the basis of one unit of Quanex Building Products LLC for each share of Quanex common stock outstanding.
 Immediately following the spin-off, Quanex Building Products LLC will merge with and into its wholly-owned subsidiary Quanex Building Products Corporation, with Quanex Building Products Corporation being the surviving company in the merger.
-Each unit of Quanex Building Products LLC will be converted immediately into one share of Quanex Building Products Corporation common stock.
-As a result, a Quanex stockholder will receive one share of Quanex Building Products Corporation common stock held by such stockholder.
+Each unit of Quanex Building Products LLC will be converted immediately into one share of Quanex Building Products Corporation common stock for each share of Quanex common stock held by such stockholder.